Black Politics Now

 The 134-page ruling by U.S. District Judge Loretta Biggs marks a major victory for Republican legislative leaders.
 The decision effectively clears the path for the long-contested 2018 law to remain in place for the upcoming general elections, further solidifying a requirement that has faced years of litigation in both state and federal courts.

 The decision comes at a time of high political tension in North Carolina.
-State NAACP President Deborah Dicks Maxwell criticized the ruling, stating it “ignores the real and documented barriers” faced by marginalized communities.
+State NAACP President Deborah Dicks Maxwell criticized the ruling, stating the case “deeply disappointed and ignores the real and documented barriers” that voter ID laws have on certain voters.
 Conversely, Republican leaders praised the decision as a win for election integrity and a validation of the will of the voters who supported the 2018 constitutional amendment.

 The NAACP, which first filed the lawsuit in 2018, had argued that the voter ID law discriminates against Black and Latino voters, who are less likely to have a photo ID.
 The state NAACP and local chapters, argued that the ID requirement violated the U.S. Constitution and the federal Voting Rights Act.